23-MDDN342/parameterised-space-kaifohann/README.md

 ## Hannah Kai Fong

 This p5.js sketch is designed to create a captivating zoom background that seamlessly loops.
 It’s built with parameters that make it adaptable to various scales.
+The final design is a fun, 70s inspired visual workout.
+It explores aspects of 3D illusion with colour and forms a sense of depth through its layering.

 My initial intentions for this design was to further explore [a gif](https://bestanimations.com/Balls&Buttons/amazing-3d-computer-ball-sphere-art-animated-gif-6.gif) I had found that involved some very satisfying movement.
 I was completely mesmerised by how effective cycling through colour could be and wanted to attempt the same technique.
 I was also inspired by [Lucy Jaegers’ previous work](https://nuku.wgtn.ac.nz/courses/19107/files/1868546?module_item_id=402239), which had been shown to us in class.
 Again, her use of colour shifting was particularly appealing to me.